iotaisolutions/qamp-fall-2021/README.md

           - name: OPENBLAS_NUM_THREADS
             value: "1"

-      # We want to keep the same packages on the worker and jupyter environments
+      # Need to keep the same packages on the worker and jupyter environments
       jupyter:
         env:
           - name: EXTRA_PIP_PACKAGES